How to Clean Your Floor

 Your floors are likely made from one or more of the following materials: vinyl, ceramic tile, laminate or wood.
 If you have a newer wood floor or a specialty surface, be sure to comply with any warranty directions concerning care and cleaning.
 But no matter the dirty surface, there's no need for harsh cleaners to get the job done well.

 When cleaning floors, it's important to use a cleaner that won't damage any existing finish or the surface of the flooring material.
 Simple Green All-Purpose Cleaner is great for cleaning up residue pets may leave behind and tackling dirty areas without degrading the finish of your flooring with like vinegar or other acidic chemicals.
-Plus, it's orally non-toxic and biodegradable, a safer cleaning alternative for surfaces where children and pets play.
+Plus, it's biodegradable*, and a safer cleaning alternative for surfaces where children and pets play.

 It's equally important, especially on wood floors, that you don't mop with too wet of a mop, which could cause fluid to seep between planks and warp flooring, dull the surface or encourage mold growth.
 A traditional cotton mop will only expedite this process and push dirty water back into any pores which may exist in the flooring material.
 A damp microfiber mop absorbs the dirty soil into its fibers instead of pushing it around the surface.